 My name is Ellis Simpson and I am Raanana Gamer.
 I started this blog mainly because I wanted to increase the visibility of gaming in Israel.
 But, while gaming is an important interest, it’s not my only one.
 So, I expect to write about books, music, and other topics that catch my attention.
 However, the road to blogging oblivion is assuredly paved with good intentions, and I have no idea where this is going to end up.
 All I know is that I’m writing because I enjoy it; if anyone else gets some pleasure from these pages, that’s a bonus.

 I have disabled comments for various reasons.
-On many sites the comments are largely counter productive: illiterate, offensive, juvenile, unhelpful, boring, or pointless.
+(At least, I think I have…) On many sites the comments are largely counter productive: illiterate, offensive, juvenile, unhelpful, boring, or pointless.
 Or any combination of these.
 I am not wasting my time policing comments.
-This does not mean I am ruling out any conversation, criticism or comment; my email address is ellis[AT]s4simpson[DOT]com.
+This does not mean I am ruling out any conversation, criticism or comment; my email address is s4simpson at gmail.com.
 Feel free to get in touch if you want to comment.

 Whatever mild interest I had in games – chess, Stratego, Careers, Campaign and the like – became what some might call an obsession because of two life changing events.

 The first was a history teacher who not only sparked my interest in his subject, but started a wargaming club.
 I had read about wargames in a Lion Annual article, years before he turned my curiosity into interest.
 I will never forget him and what he did for me.
 (I will also never forget the Napoleonic campaign game he ran, which was my first introduction to the challenges of command and the fog of war.
 It was an immersive and fun experience.)